-Immediately thereafter, using a gloved finger, the investigator will massage the topical treatment into the skin of the treatment area.
+Immediately thereafter, using a gloved finger, the investigator will massage 8 drops of the topical treatment into the skin of the treatment area.

 The medication is of low viscosity and administered one drop at a time to avoid run-off.
 As an additional precaution, the subject will be positioned on an examination table or fully reclined examination chair such that his/her temple will slightly slant backwards and to the side, directing any run-off away from the eyes and into the hairline.
 The subject will be instructed to close his/her eyes which will then be covered with eye covers, e.g., IPL-AidTM Disposable Eye Shields, and an absorbent paper or cloth.
-The clinical investigator will wipe the periorbital region with an alcohol wipe and then dry thoroughly with a cotton swab.